Back to guides

 Blocker Found:

-Need GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET environment variables.
+Need GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET.

 Once added, I'll continue with Phase 2.

-Phase 4: Validation (/3_validate_plan)
+Phase 4: Validate Everything (/3_validate_plan)

 /3_validate_plan